AllenDowney/EqualityWEF/HALE/jb/tech_report.md

 The table is sorted by importance, which indicates in general how effective it is to reduce a particular gap.
 The counterfactual results (the "Change in HALE gap" column) indicate how much reducing that gap would specifically affect the HALE gap in the United States, which depends on how far the United States is from the target gap for that indicator.

-The results show that reducing the Suicide gap from 17.3 to 4.51 (the level observed in Türkiye) would reduce the predicted HALE gap by 0.76 years, the largest single impact.
-Reducing the Neoplasms gap to zero would reduce the HALE gap by an additional 0.256 years.
-Reducing the Alcohol gap from 5.54 to 0.306 (the level observed in Colombia) would reduce the gap by 0.272 years.
-Reducing the Homicide gap to zero would reduce the gap by 0.218 years.
+The results show that reducing the Suicide gap from 17.3 to 4.51 (the level observed in Türkiye) would reduce the predicted HALE gap by 0.801 years, the largest single impact.
+Reducing the Neoplasms gap to zero would reduce the HALE gap by an additional 0.28 years.
+Reducing the Alcohol gap from 5.54 to 0.306 (the level observed in Colombia) would reduce the gap by 0.273 years.
+Reducing the Homicide gap to zero would reduce the gap by 0.281 years.

 Most indicators show negative changes (gap-closing effects), but a few show positive changes (gap-widening effects).
 The positive changes occur when reducing a gap predictor would increase the HALE gap, which can happen when the relationship between predictors and the outcome is complex due to correlations among indicators.

 When we sum the effects across all indicators, we can see the total potential impact:

-- **Gap-closing indicators** (negative changes): The sum of all indicators that would reduce the HALE gap includes Suicide (-0.76), Neoplasms (-0.256), Alcohol (-0.272), Homicide (-0.218), Liver Disease (-0.189), Road Traffic (-0.167), Drug Disorder (-0.142), and Unintentional Injury (-0.082).
+- **Gap-closing indicators** (negative changes): The sum of all indicators that would reduce the HALE gap includes Suicide (-0.801), Neoplasms (-0.28), Alcohol (-0.273), Homicide (-0.281), Liver Disease (-0.205), Drug Disorder (-0.206), Road Traffic (-0.165), and Unintentional Injury (-0.042), for a total reduction of **-2.25 years**.

-- **Gap-widening indicators** (positive changes): The sum of all indicators that would increase the HALE gap includes Diabetes (+0.341) and Chronic Respiratory disease (+0.082).
+- **Gap-widening indicators** (positive changes): The sum of all indicators that would increase the HALE gap includes Diabetes (+0.409) and Chronic Respiratory disease (+0.087), for a total increase of **+0.50 years**.

 The net effect of closing all gaps to their target levels would be a reduction in the predicted HALE gap.
 This represents a substantial part of the current gap.